1987 UCI Road World Championships – Men's road race: Participants and race favorites

 Giro d'Italia and Tour de France winner Stephen Roche was viewed as a contender due to his great form throughout the season.
-There was significant media coverage around Roche because if he won the race, he would win cycling's Triple Crown, where one win's the Giro d'Italia, Tour de France, and the men's road race at the UCI Road World Championships in one calendar year.
+There was significant media coverage around Roche because if he won the race, he would win cycling's Triple Crown, where one wins the Giro d'Italia, Tour de France, and the men's road race at the UCI Road World Championships in one calendar year.
 Only five cyclists had won the two Grand Tours in a single season by that point.
 A writer for The Guardian stated that if the climbs were higher, Roche's chances would be better.
 There were concerns over Roche's fitness at the time because he took a break from racing following his Tour success and in his first race back (Italy's Three Valleys), he did not perform well.

 Race summary

 After speculation of the start being delayed due to severe thunderstorms, the race began on time, during heavy rain.
 The rain on course caused the earlier portion of the race to be slower, what De Telegraaf described as "dull."
 Portugal's Orlando Neves attacked off the front of the peloton early and established a lead of nearly two minutes, but was caught by the main field 75 km later.